Vorarlberg: Winter

 The White Ring is a ski race in the Ski Arlberg ski area.
 In 2009, the Guinness World Records confirmed that the White Ring is the longest ski area in the world at 22 km.
 It consists of 5 runs, 6 lifts and a cross-country trail.

 In the season 2012/13, the first SBX World Cup Montafon was held as part of the FIS Snowboard World Cup.
 The World Cup takes place annually in December in the Montafon valley.
 The races are held in the Silvretta Montafon ski area, starting a little below the Hochjoch summit and finishing near the cable car's mountain station.
 The difference in altitude between start and finish is around 200 m.

 The first Open Faces Freeride Contest took place in 2017.
-The most previous contest was held from 24–27 February 2022 in the Silvretta Montafon ski area.
+The most previous contest was held from 24 to 27 February 2022 in the Silvretta Montafon ski area.
 The contest was the first 4-star qualifier of the season 2022.
 The length of the freeride slope is 450 m, its vertical drop is 350 m and it has a steepness of up to 60°.

 Summer

-The Hypo-Meeting is an athlectics competition which is held annually in May/June in the Mösle stadium in Götzis.
+The Hypo-Meeting is an athletics competition which is held annually in May/June in the Mösle stadium in Götzis.
 It is organised by the International Association of Athletics Federations (IAAF) and sponsored by the Hypo Vorarlberg Bank, thus its name.
 The first Hypo-Meetings have been organised as contests for men starting in 1975.
 The women's contests have been added in 1981.

 The Montafon-Arlberg Marathon is a mountain marathon with 1,500 meters in altitude in the middle of the European protected area Verwall.

 In 2007, Dornbirn hosted the 13th World Gymnaestrada event, in which about 21,000 gymnasts from 56 federations participated.
 In 2019, Dornbirn hosted the event again, see 16th World Gymnaestrada.